$q$-deformed rationals and $q$-continued fractions: Weighted triangulations and -deformed continued fractions

 We briefly recall a relationship between continued fractions and triangulations of $n$-gons (for more details; see~\cite{FB1}).

 Consider the following ``wrinkled triangulation'' of an $n$-gon with exactly two exterior triangles:

-Every such triangulation defines, and is defined by, two sequences of positive integers: $(a_1,\ldots,a_{2m})$ and $(c_1,\ldots,c_n)$.
-The integers $a_i$ count the number of consecutive equally positioned triangles (i.e., the triangles ``base-down'', or ``base-up'') while the integer $c_i$ counts the number of triangles incident at the vertex~$i$.
+Every wrinkled triangulation is defined by a sequence of positive integers, $(a_1,\ldots,a_{2m})$.
+The integers $a_i$ count the number of consecutive equally positioned triangles (i.e., the triangles ``base-down'', or ``base-up''), cf. Example~\ref{ExT75} below.

+A wrinkled triangulation defines another sequence of positive integers, $(c_1,\ldots,c_n)$.
+The integer $c_i$ counts the number of triangles incident at the vertex~$i$.

 Let $k$ be the number of vertices between the exterior vertices.
-The following statement is a reformulation of a formula from~\cite{Hir,HZ}.

-{\it The regular and negative continued fractions defined by the sequences $(a_1,\ldots,a_{2m})$ and $(c_1,\ldots,c_k)$ coming from a triangulation, are equal to each other:}
+The following statement is a reformulation of a formula from~\cite{Hir,HZ}. {\it The regular and negative continued fractions defined by the sequences $(a_1,\ldots,a_{2m})$ and $(c_1,\ldots,c_k)$ coming from a triangulation, are equal to each other:}

 Equivalently, the explicit formula of conversion for the coefficients of regular and negative continued fractions is:

 {\bf Notation}.
 The constructed triangulation will be denoted by~$\mathbb{T}_{r/s}$, where~$\frac{r}{s}$ is the rational number defined by the above continued fractions, i.e., $\frac{r}{s}:=[a_1,\ldots,a_{2m}]= \llbracket{}c_1,\ldots,c_k\rrbracket$.